What Is a Reverse Mortgage — And Is it Right for You?

 Federal regulations on this type of loan require that the loan amount not exceed the value of the home, and that the borrower or heirs won’t be responsible for paying the difference if the home’s value ever falls below the loan’s balance.

-In order to make sure the borrower truly understands what this type of loan means, would-be borrowers must meet with a counselor before they can get one.
+To ensure the borrower truly understands what this type of loan means, would-be borrowers must meet with a counselor before they can get one.

 Costs of a reverse mortgage